Cosmological perturbations in SFT inspired non-local scalar field models: Cosmological perturbations with single non -local scalar field

-Now one can express $v_\chi$ from the latter equation, express $\Phi$ through $\varepsilon$ and $\pi^s$ using (\ref{deltaGI1}) and (\ref{deltaGI2}) and substitute all of this into (\ref{deltaGIconsa}).
-This will result in a single second order equation for $\varepsilon$ and $\pi^s$.
-It reads
+Now one can express $v_\chi$ from the latter equation, express $\Phi$ through $\varepsilon$, using (\ref{deltaGI1}) and (\ref{deltaGI2}), and substitute all of this into (\ref{deltaGIconsa}).
+This results in a single second order differential equation:

-One can check this equation against (4.9) in \cite{bardeen}.
-Our's and Bardeen's formulae are in a perfect agreement with each other.
-To do this comparison one has to account that dot in Bardeen's paper denotes a derivative with respect to the conformal time, our $e$ is equal to $P_0\eta$ in \cite{bardeen} and our $\pi^s$ is equal to $P_0\pi_T^{(0)}$ in \cite{bardeen}.
-Taking $\pi^s=0$ one has
+Note that equation (\ref{deltaGIeps0}) is valid for any perfect fluid with $\pi^s=0$ and is well known in the theory of cosmological perturbations\footnote{One can check this equation against equation (4.9) in the Bardeen paper~\cite{Bardeen}.
+Our's and Bar\-deen's formulae are in a perfect agreement with each other.
+To do this comparison one has to account that dot in Bardeen's paper denotes a derivative with respect to the conformal time, our $e$ is equal to $P_0\eta$ in \cite{Bardeen} and our $\pi^s$ is equal to $P_0\pi_T^{(0)}$ in~\cite{Bardeen}.}.

-In the case of a single free local massive scalar field we have an action easily read from (\ref{action_model_local}) with only one $i$.
-This case corresponds to the situation when only one mode survives.
-Hereafter we consider only the form of scalar field Lagrangians relevant for our model.
-To the background order one uses (\ref{EQUFr}) with only one field $\tau_i$.
-In the case of a scalar field perturbations of the energy-momentum tensor are parameterized by the perturbations of the metric and the perturbation of the scalar field $\delta\!\tau(t,x)=\delta\!\tau(t,k)e^{ik_ax^a}$.
-To the perturbed order one has